Biz 100

 Founder, Care To Learn

-Southwest Missouri State University (now MSU), B.S. in communications
+Southwest Missouri State University (now MSU),

 Doug Pitt is a master of multitasking.
 Pitt has donated his time as an executive consultant for Enactus and a board member for WorldServe International.
 He is also the first ever Goodwill Ambassador for the United Republic of Tanzania.
 Still, Pitt finds time to own a successful development group and manage TSI Technology Solutions.
 His trick to keep it all together?
 “Technology!” he says.
 “I often work odd hours and rely on mobility, so I am quick to embrace new things that help improve efficiency.”